 Tips for Choosing a Financial Consultant

-- Of course, certifications are just one of numerous things to consider when you’re trying to find a financial advisor who suits your needs.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+- Certifications are just one of numerous things to consider when you’re trying to find a financial advisor who can help you create a financial plan for your needs and goals.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Perhaps you know you want to work with an advisor from a specific company, like Merrill Lynch Wealth Management or UBS Wealth Management.
 In that case, you can go directly to the firm’s website to find a firm location near you.